 Get Started with Database Toolbox

-With the Database Explorer app, you can explore relational data without writing code and then generate MATLAB code to automate or operationalize database workflows.
-For large data workflows, you can split SQL queries and parallelize access to data (with Parallel Computing Toolbox™ and MATLAB Parallel Server™).
+With the Database Explorer app, you can explore relational data interactively and generate MATLAB® code to automate or operationalize database workflows.
+For large data workflows, you can run query filters directly on your SQL queries.

 Decide which Database Toolbox functionality to use for your situation.